NiallPierce/Battleship/README.md

 - **Turn-Based Attacks**: Each turn, the player and AI take turns guessing a location to attack.
 - **Hit/Miss Feedback**: The game informs the player whether they hit, missed, or sunk an enemy ship.
 - **Game Over Detection**: The game automatically detects when all ships on one side have been sunk.

+### Future Features:
+- **Ship Randomization Option**: Allow players to randomize ship placement if they prefer not to place manually.
+- **Difficulty Levels**: Add AI difficulty settings (e.g., easy, medium, hard) for smarter move strategies.
+- **Multiplayer Mode**: Implement an option for two players to play against each other.
+- **Replay Option**: Add a feature to restart the game after a match is over without exiting the program.
+- **Visual Effects**: Incorporate animations or enhanced visuals to show hits, misses, and sunk ships.